18F/cv_faq/_content/travel/what-can-I-expect-when-arriving-to-the-united-states.md

 excerpt: "Travel: Returning from travel"
 ---

-At this time, travel restrictions and entry screening only apply to travelers arriving from countries with a level 3 travel health notice.
-[Note: US policies are subject to change as the COVID-19 pandemic evolves.]
+At this time, travel restrictions and entry screening only apply to travelers arriving from countries with a level 3 travel health notice. **US policies are subject to change as the COVID-19 pandemic evolves.**

 This means that if you traveled from countries other than those listed above, you:
 * Won’t be subject to additional health screening upon arrival in the United States, and